cmudig/draco2/docs/facts/view.md

 # Views

 A view can group marks and scales together.
-You need to have a view to generate visualization.
+You need to define a view before you add any marks.

 If a view has multiple marks, Draco assumes that the marks are layered (i.e. they are in the same view space in the chart).